-Baroreceptors are sensors in the blood vessels that sense the blood pressure and send it to the brain, so that the brain maintains a healthy blood pressure by communicating with the kidneys, arteries, veins, and heart to increase, decrease, or maintain blood pressure, as needed.
+Baroreceptors are sensors in the blood vessels that sense the blood pressure.
+It sends the details to the brain so that the brain maintains healthy blood pressure by communicating with the kidneys, arteries, veins, and heart to increase, decrease, or maintain blood pressure, as needed.
 Its function is to ensure all the organs and tissues receives sufficient blood supply.

 If your blood pressure is too high, baroreceptors send a signal to the brain.
 The brain instructs

 - The heart to beat slower, pump less blood per beat,

 - Relaxes the arteries that carry oxygen-enriched blood from the heart,

 - Constrict the veins that carry oxygen-depleted blood to the heart.

 It results in a drop in blood pressure until they attain healthy blood pressure.

 On the other hand, if your blood pressure is too low, baroreceptors send signals to the brain.
 The brain instructs

 - The heart to beat faster, pump more blood per beat,